ridgeworks/clpBNR/README.md

 If SWI-Prolog has not been installed, see [downloads](http://www.swi-prolog.org/Download.html).

-If you do not want to download this entire repo, a package can be installed using the URL `https://ridgeworks.github.io/clpBNR_pl/Package/clpBNR-0.8.1zip`.
+If you do not want to download this entire repo, a package can be installed using the URL `https://ridgeworks.github.io/clpBNR_pl/Package/clpBNR-0.8.2.zip`.
 Once installed, it can be loaded with `use_module/1`.
 For example:

-	?- pack_install(clpBNR,[url('https://ridgeworks.github.io/clpBNR_pl/Package/clpBNR-0.8.1zip')]).
+	?- pack_install(clpBNR,[url('https://ridgeworks.github.io/clpBNR_pl/Package/clpBNR-0.8.2.zip')]).
 	﻿Verify package status (anonymously)
 		at "http://www.swi-prolog.org/pack/query" Y/n?
 	Package:                clpBNR
-	Title:                  CLP over Reals using Interval Arithmetic - includes Integer and Boolean domains as subsets.
+	Title:                  CLP over Reals using Interval Arithmetic - includes includes Rational, Integer and Boolean domains as subsets.
-	Installed version:      0.8
+	Installed version:      ?0.8.2?
 	Author:                 Rick Workman <ridgeworks@mac.com>
 	Home page:              https://github.com/ridgeworks/clpBNR_pl
-	Install "clpBNR-0.8.1zip" (26,826 bytes) Y/n?
+	Install "clpBNR-0.8.2zip" (?26,826? bytes) Y/n?

 	﻿?- use_module(library(clpBNR)).

-	*** clpBNR v0.8.1alpha ***
+	*** clpBNR v0.8.2alpha ***
 	true.

 Or if the respository has been down dowloaded, just consult `clpBNR.pl` (in `src/` directory) which will automatically include `ia_primitives.pl`, `ia_utilities.pl`, and `ia_simplify.pl`.